-1) Verified attendance or participation in any continuing education course approved by the National Continuing Education Review Service of the National Association of Boards of Examiners of Nursing Home Administrators.
+1) Verified attendance or participation in any CE course approved by the National Continuing Education Review Service of the National Association of Boards of Examiners of Nursing Home Administrators.

-2) Verified attendance at or participation in a program given by a sponsor as set forth in subsection (c)(1) of this Section.
+2) Verified attendance at or participation in a program given by a sponsor as set forth in subsection (c)(1).

 3) A maximum of 12 hours per prerenewal period for:

-B) papers published in nationally recognized nursing home administration journals;
+B) Papers published in nationally recognized nursing home administration journals; and

 4) A licensee who serves as an instructor, speaker or discussion leader of an approved course will be allowed CE course credit for actual presentation time, plus actual preparation time of up to 2 hours for each hour of presentation.
 Preparation time shall not be allowed for presentations of the same course and will only be allowed for additional study or research.
 In no case shall credit for actual time of presentation and preparation be given for more than 9 hours during any renewal period.

-5) The continuing education hours used to satisfy the CE requirements for renewal of a nursing home administrator license held in another jurisdiction shall be applied to fulfillment of the CE requirements for renewal of an Illinois nursing home administrator license.
+5) The CE hours used to satisfy the CE requirements for renewal of a nursing home administrator license held in another jurisdiction shall be applied to fulfillment of the CE requirements for renewal of an Illinois nursing home administrator license.

 7) A CE hour equals 60 minutes.
 After completion of the initial CE hour, credit may be given in one-half hour increments.